flarelabs-net/vite-plugin-cloudflare/README.md

 ## Tutorial

 In this tutorial, we're going to create a React SPA that can be deployed to Workers Assets.
-We'll then add an API Worker that can be accessed from the front end code.
+We'll then add an API Worker that can be accessed from the front-end code.
 We will develop, build and preview the application using Vite before finally deploying to Cloudflare.

 ### Scaffold a Vite project